What Is the BAH Gap for Veteran College Students?

 When Your School Closes: The Veterans Eligible to Transfer School (VETS) Credit Act

-UPDATE April 23, 2025: The 2022 law, the Veterans Eligible to Transfer School Credit Act was created to help students attending school on the GI Bill and other VA education benefits in cases where the school closes or is disapproved for VA programs.
-The VA official site notes, it is necessary to use a specific…
+The Veterans Eligible to Transfer School (VETS) Credit Act was created to help students attending school on the GI Bill in cases where the school closes or is no longer approved for VA programs.
+Learn more.

 Post 9/11 GI Bill Guide For Spouses and Dependents